Palestine–Spain relations

 Palestine–Spain relations are the bilateral and diplomatic relations between these two countries.
 Palestine has an embassy in Madrid.
-Spain has a consulate general in East Jerusalem that serves the Palestinian delegation.
+Spain has, since 1853, a consulate general in East Jerusalem that serves the West Bank, Gaza and Jerusalem.

+Spain recognised the state of Palestine on 28 May 2024.

 Diplomatic relations

 Excluded from UN membership until 1955, Spain did not take part in the 1947 Partition Plan for Palestine.
-The Francoist regime tended to endorse Arab positions in Mandatory Palestine, a stance reinforced after the killing of the Spanish deputy consul in Jerusalem in an attack by Yishuv paramilitary group Haganah in January 1948.
+The Francoist regime tended to endorse Arab positions in Mandatory Palestine, a stance reinforced after the killing of the Spanish deputy consul in Jerusalem in an attack by Yishuv self-proclaimed terrorist group Haganah in January 1948.

 In 1974, Spain sided with the national rights of Palestinians at the UN during the vote of the general assembly resolutions 3236 and 3237.
 During the early stages of the Transition, and vis-à-vis the recognition of the State of Israel, the Spanish government was pressured by multiple sides to either favour or abandon/delay the recognition of the State of Israel.

-Spanish prime minister Adolfo Suárez favoured nonetheless a continuist policy regarding the Israel-Palestine conflict.
+Spanish prime minister Adolfo Suárez favoured nonetheless a political line of continuity regarding the Israel-Palestine conflict.
 He was the first Western European leader to host a visit from PLO Chairman Yasser Arafat in September 1979, prompting criticism from Spanish Jewish communities.

 Following its recognition of the State of Israel in 1986, Spain was able to play a role of mediator in the Israel-Palestine conflict.

 Diplomatic relations between Spain and the Palestinian Authority can be described as excellent.
-Good relations with Israel and the ANP were decisive when choosing Madrid as the venue for the 1991 Peace Conference that would open the peace talks between Palestinians and Israelis.
+Good relations with Israel and the ANP were decisive when choosing Madrid as the venue for the Madrid Conference of 1991 that would open the peace talks between Palestinians and Israelis.

 The numerous visits to Spain of the top Palestinian leaders are proof of the good state of diplomatic relations between the two countries.
-Yaser Arafat in the past and Mahmoud Abbas have now visited Madrid with an at least annual rate and have also received the Spanish authorities in Ramallah and Gaza in repeated occasions.
+Yasser Arafat in the past and Mahmoud Abbas have now visited Madrid with an at least annual rate and have also received the Spanish authorities in Ramallah and Gaza on repeated occasions.
 Presidents Aznar and Zapatero visited Ramallah in 1999 and 2009 respectively.
 In April 2011, it was the Princes of Asturias who were officially received at the Muqata’a Presidential Complex in Ramallah by President Abbas.
+In August 2011, Foreign Minister Trinidad Jiménez told El País about Spain's intentions for recognition, adding that it would give Palestinians much-needed hope for their future state.